k8gb-io/k8gb/docs/index.md

 metadata:
   name: app
 spec:
-  host: app.cloud.absa.internal # This is the GSLB enabled host that clients would use
+  host: app.cloud.example.com # This is the GSLB enabled host that clients would use
   http: # This section mirrors the same structure as that of an Ingress resource and will be used verbatim when creating the corresponding Ingress resource that will match the GSLB host
     paths:
     - backend: